Human-Systems-Lab/IntegratedBiometrics/docs/extension_authoring.md

 ### Implementing Startup and Shutdown

-In the [getting started](#Getting Started) section of this page, you created your first working extension, but unfortunately, it didn't seem to do much.
+In the [getting started](#getting-started) section of this page, you created your first working extension, but unfortunately, it didn't seem to do much.
 This is where the `startup` and `shutdown` functions are useful.
 After the user presses the `continue` button on the startup screen, a new thread of execution is launched for each extension that is loaded.
 Then the provided `startup` functions are called on that thread for each of the extensions.
 This means that you can use your `startup` function just as you would a normal `main` function in most languages.
-For this application, the `startup` function usually consists of a `while True` loop which continuously collects data and measures the cognative load of the participant through some algorithm.
+For this application, the `startup` function usually consists of a `while True:` loop which continuously collects data and measures the cognative load of the participant through some algorithm.
 When the time comes for the application to close via user interaction, external signals, etc. the provided `shutdown` functions are called for each of the extensions from the main thread.
 So to handle this, the following coding style is typically used: